Make this fun and simple fall tree cereal craft with your kids and take on the challenge of creating a Kid-Powered morning routine at home!

 Create a self-serve breakfast.

 Create a self-serve breakfast for the kids.
 Put bowls, plates, silverware in a lower cupboard or drawer that they can reach.
-Place cereals in lower cupboards, the kids can even pour single portions into sealed small containers the night before to have ready in the morning (see prep the night before, above).
+Place cereals in lower cupboards, the kids can even pour single portions into sealed small containers the night before to have ready in the morning.
 Pour milk into small pitchers for the kids to pour themselves, or buy half gallons (or pints).

 Need more inspiration?
 Not Consumed has a guide to make a DIY breakfast station.